Baudin999/blog/_posts/2023-08-24-inheritance-is-bad.md

 }
 ```
 You can even define these traits in a separate module to keep things tight and clean.
-We have moved the url to the implementation of the trait, could this be even cleaner?
+We have moved the url to the implementation of the trait.

-Of course, but this code serves the purpose of telling the story, everything related
+Could this be even cleaner?
+Of course, but this code serves the purpose of telling the story,
-to sending a `struct` to the server is contained in the implementation of the trait
+everything related to sending a `struct` to the server is contained in the implementation of the trait
 and is not scattered into my business object.

-I would use this something like:
+The code we just wrote in rust can be used like this:

 ```rust
 fn main() {